Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 He's still a member, Starkey, but obviously Hitchens still.

-Shocked they haven't kicked him out, frankly.
+I'm shocked they haven't kicked him out, frankly.

-But the point is, how is it then that Tony Blair was able to compel the Tory party to become what he wanted it to be?
+But the point is, how is it then that Tony Blair was able to compel the Tory Party to become what he wanted it to be?

 So they were kind of in lockstep, you could say.

-Thatcher changed the game, Blair copied her, then Cameron copied him, calling himself the heir to Blair famously.
+Thatcher changed the game, Blair copied her, then Cameron copied him, calling himself the heir to Blair, famously.

-And that's what we have.
+That's what we have.

-You've talked about Lowe's, the Blairite paradigm.
+You talked about it, Loe is the Blairwright paradigm.

 I suppose the answer is he was just smarter about it.